General Beach Monitoring Information

-- Results for samples collected one day are not available until the next day because it takes time to culture the bacteria in order to obtain an accurate estimate of their abundance.
+- Results are available the day after the samples are taken because it takes time to culture the bacteria in order to obtain an accurate estimate of their abundance.
 Beaches are posted and the public is notified 18 to 24 hours after an elevated concentration of bacteria occurs.
 This is done in case the elevated bacteria concentrations persist.

 - Beach users concerned with the potential for exposure to elevated bacteria concentrations are advised to avoid water contact recreation during and immediately after rain events.

-- The current status of beach water quality in San Francisco is available on the Recreational Beach Water Quality Hotline 415-242-2214 or 1-877-SFBEACH (toll-free).
-The hotline is updated whenever new sample results are available (twice weekly at a minimum).
-The information provided includes the date and results (posted/not posted) of the most recent samples and additional information related to combined sewer system discharges, rain advisories, etc., as warranted.
+The current status of San Francisco beach water quality is available on the Recreational Beach Water Quality Hotline 415-242-2214 or 1-877-SFBEACH (toll-free).
+The hotline and website are updated whenever new sample results are available.

-Beach Posting Due to Treated Combined Sewer System (CSS) Discharges
+Beach Posting Due to Combined Sewer System Discharges

-- Beaches remain posted and samples are collected daily until the discharge ceases and all three bacteria indicators (total coliform, Escherichia coli, and enterococcus) are below State levels for water contact recreation.
+Beaches remain posted and samples are collected daily until the discharge ceases and all three bacteria indicators are below State levels for water contact recreation.